UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/OnDemand.md

 ++"Jobs"++ ➡ ++"Job Composer"++

+This lets you select from a set of job templates to copy and edit, then submit to the queue.
+We'll add to the job templates over time: at the moment there are some basic examples.

 ### Terminal in the Browser

 ++"Clusters"++ ➡ ++"Myriad Shell Access"++

-This lets you log in to Myriad using SSH, giving you a terminal in the browser window.
+This lets you log in to one of Myriad's login nodes using SSH, giving you a terminal in the browser window.

 ### Interactive Desktop